sepse/Global-Renewable-Energy/README.md

 Mapped balkan renewable power plants
 ![mapped](https://github.com/sepse/Global-Renewable-Energy/blob/7b5fb7d85d53d650c745fb3c15b1407cce7c9167/Graphics/balkanmap.png)

+Trough this research we have:

+- Assess Renewable Energy Capacity: The dataset will provide information on the capacity of renewable energy power plants in the Balkan countries.
+By analyzing this data, the project can determine the total installed capacity of solar, wind, geothermal, and hydroelectric power sources, both individually and combined.
+This assessment will help understand the overall renewable energy landscape in the region.

+- Identify Dominant Renewable Energy Sources: Through data exploration and visualization techniques, the project can identify the predominant renewable energy sources within the Balkan countries.
+By determining the proportion of each energy source in the total capacity, it will be possible to highlight the region's strengths and weaknesses in terms of renewable energy production.

+- Spatial Analysis: Leveraging the location data available in the dataset, the project can perform spatial analysis to visualize the distribution of renewable energy power plants across the Balkan countries.
+This analysis will help identify geographical patterns, clusters, and areas with untapped potential for renewable energy development.

 ***For more detailed view on this research, please open the Notebooks, where more granular information is available in the visual and statistical form.***